jasongregori/iOS-Optimized-PNG-Viewer/readme.markdown

 To view the images just drag the whole folder into iPhone Image Viewer's Documents folder.

-Viewing images in app from iTunes
+Viewing images in any App from iTunes
 ---------------------------------

 1. Right click on app in iTunes and click "Show in Finder"